B-Ready

 Key Takeaway: Investors at Series B do not buy growth.
 They buy the architecture that produced the growth.
 The architecture is what compounds; the growth rate is what reports it.
 Founders who articulate the architecture defend a higher multiple than founders who report the rate.

 Investors underwrite a Series B by stress-testing the operating model behind the metric.
-The ten clusters in this hub map to the four operating disciplines that produce defensible metrics: pricing architecture (pricing-changes, pricing-power), retention architecture (retention, expansion motion), GTM architecture (gtm-efficiency, plg-to-sales, outbound, partnerships, international), and organisational architecture (revops, talent).
-Each discipline contributes a component of the efficiency story; the components reconcile to a single operating-model narrative that survives the partner team's stress test.
+The ten clusters in this hub map to four operating disciplines.
+Each contributes a component of the efficiency story; the components reconcile to one operating-model narrative.

 Example: A B2B SaaS founder at £14M ARR has a magic number of 1.0 and a Rule of 40 of 38.
 Both look weak in isolation.
 Decomposed by segment — enterprise at 1.6, mid-market at 0.8, SMB at 0.3 — the partner team sees a thriving enterprise motion masked by a losing SMB motion.
 The right move is not to optimise the blended number; it is to articulate the segment-level architecture and the sequencing decision (re-pricing the SMB tier, doubling down on enterprise, retiring the SMB unit) that compounds the metric over the next four quarters.
 The clusters in this hub work each component.